Estimated reading time: 5 minutes

 How to Become a Peer Support Specialist

-Most states require training to become a peer support specialist.
+Most states require training to become peer support specialists.
 Depending on the state or county where you live or intend to work, the requirements are different.
-Certification also depends on which state or county that you intend to serve.
+Certification also depends on which state or county you intend to serve.

 There may also be work experience requirements or other eligibility criteria.
 This depends on which positions you apply for in the future.
-Intermediate computer skills may also be necessary, along with a valid driver’s license.
+Intermediate computer skills may also be necessary as a valid driver’s license.

 A good employment tip is to contact services related to your recovery experience.
 For example, if you have survived alcoholism, you might want to look at the rehab center’s specific job requirements.

 Some job titles may be worded slightly differently, and some, but not all, may require a degree, such as in social services, psychology, or counseling.
 If you are thinking about becoming a peer support specialist, an associate’s degree or certificate program in a related field may give you an edge over other candidates who have not received formal education in the field of addiction or mental health.

 Research the education and work experience requirements for your local area and in the state, you reside.
 California certifications are available through CCAPP and do not require extensive education.

 Peer Support Specialist

 We’ve shown that your life skills are valuable as a peer support specialist if you’ve overcome a mental health condition or substance abuse disorder.
 Your lack of education or certification may not initially prevent you from seeking work in the field; however, if you want to advance your career in the field of substance use disorder counseling, we can help.

 If you are interested in studying for an associate’s degree or certificate program, contact us.
 We provide education for careers in allied health, business, and skilled trade industries.
 Our college campuses are in California, and we also offer online programs for distance learning.